dylemma/xml-spac/readme.md

 A **`Splitter[In, Context]`** combines with a `Context => Parser[Out]` to create a `Transformer[In, Out]`.
 A Splitter "splits" a stream into "substreams", assigning a context value to each substream.
 A parser can be run on each of the substreams, and the resulting values become the contents of the transformed stream.
+You'll typically use `XMLSplitter` when working with XML, or `JsonSplitter` when working with JSON.
+By using `XMLSplitter` or `JsonSplitter`, you don't have to worry about the `In` type.

 Note that each of the four classes mentioned here are completely immutable, which means they can be shared and combined without worrying about state or thread safety.